Search the Whole Web to quickly find what you're looking for:

 - Cold in the Stomach, and so on.
 (Yes, there are more!)

 - A combination of the above

-When you visit your acupuncturist, you may think you are being treated for nausea, your presenting condition.
+When you visit your acupuncturist, you may think you are being treated for nausea, your 'presenting' condition.

-Actually, you are being treated for one of the conditions in the list above, or a combination of them.
 If the treatment is successful, your nausea will improve – almost as a side effect.